Police to investigate whether Sydney attacker targeted women

 Asked about any links between the attacker and misogynist networks, he said: “All of that investigation will take place, it will be comprehensive, and nothing will not be looked at in this matter.”

+Mr Albanese confirmed in an interview with Triple M radio in Sydney that the final victim to be named was Yixuan Cheng, a Chinese student.

-Five people died at the shopping centre.
-Four have been named as Dawn Singleton, the 25-year-old daughter of Australian businessman John Singleton, 47-year-old Jade Young, who worked as an architect in Sydney, 55-year-old Pikria Darchia and security guard Faraz Tahir.
+Four other people died at the shopping centre, named as Dawn Singleton, the 25-year-old daughter of Australian businessman John Singleton, 47-year-old Jade Young, who worked as an architect in Sydney, 55-year-old Pikria Darchia and security guard Faraz Tahir.

 Ashlee Good, 38, died in hospital from her wounds and her nine-month-old daughter Harriet has undergone surgery.